 1.3.4 The Study Area is shown on Figure 1.1.
 As agreed with the Steering Group, the Study Area includes the Forest of Bowland AONB and 'complete' Landscape Character Areas which extend outside the AONB boundaries.
-This approach takes into account the fact that landscape character units may not necessarily coincide with administrative boundaries and helps to place the AONB's landscapes in the context of Lancashire's landscapes as a whole (see Section 3.0 for details).
-In some cases the Landscape Character Type and Area boundaries are contiguous with the AONB boundary.
+This approach takes into account the fact that landscape character units may not necessarily coincide with administrative boundaries and helps to place the AONB's landscapes in the context of Lancashire's landscapes as a whole are contiguous with the AONB boundary.
 This is purely coincidental.